National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Lynn Massey, Sustainable Fisheries Division, NMFS, at 562-436-2462; or Kerry Griffin, Pacific Fishery Management Council, at 503-820-2280.

 Start Supplemental Information

-There are no implementing regulations associated with Amendment 17; therefore, NMFS did not promulgate a proposed and final rule to implement this amendment.
+There are no implementing regulations associated with Amendment 17, therefore NMFS will not promulgate a proposed rule to implement this amendment.

 End Supplemental Information